daq-tools/kotori/doc/source/handbook/export/index.rst

 ************
 Kotori offers a HTTP interface for exporting timeseries data to various tabular and hierarchical data formats and different timeseries plots.
-After querying InfluxDB, data is channeled through a pandas_ DataFrame_ object and routed to a flexible rendering machinery, which supports a number of output formats out of the box:
+After querying the timeseries database, data is channeled through a pandas_ DataFrame_ object and routed to a flexible rendering machinery, which supports a number of output formats out of the box: